-With a view to create interest in learning among the students in tribal area M.S.C.E.R.T.
+With a view to create interest in learning among the students in tribal area schools M.S.C.E.R.T.
 Pune prepares books in tribal dialect.
-The council also takes care of teachers training to Universalization of Primary Education.
+The council also takes care of teacher training to Universalization of Primary Education these books.